singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 For this to work properly, you'll need to add the *punch_banner.png* image to the `content/image` folder.

 #### 7. Title & Navigation
-As mentioned in the intro, Punch is one of the few site generators that offer an incredibly easy way to set up a simple navigation bar, right out of the box, by simply editing the `share.jason` file in the contents folder.
+As mentioned a few times already, Punch is one of the few site generators that offer an incredibly easy way to set up a simple navigation bar, right out of the box, by simply editing the `share.jason` file in the contents folder.

 We filled in our `share.jason` file like this, changing the title, the footer text and adding a navigation bar, in that order: